Macrometacorp/docs/docs/cep/reference/functions.md

     from inputStream;
 ```

-This will returns the sum of volume values as a long value for each event arrival and expiry.
+This will returns the sum of volume values as a long value for each event arrival and expiration.

 ### unionSet (Aggregate Function)